Valdemar the Young: The Junior King

 At a meeting of the Danish magnates, which King Valdemar arranged at Samsø in 1215, everyone agreed to swear an oath to Valdemar the Young, and shortly after he was elected co-king of Denmark at Viborg landsting, a practice originally practised by the French Capetian dynasty and later in many of European monarchies.
 Valdemar's Duchy of Schleswig passed to his younger brother Eric.

 During a great feast in Schleswig in the summer of 1218, with 15 bishops and 3 dukes present, Valdemar was anointed and crowned junior King of Denmark.
 He took part with his father in the unlucky hunt on the island of Lyø in 1223, where both kings were taken prisoner by Henry I, Count of Schwerin and Valdemar was imprisoned until the Easter of 1226.
 Count Henry demanded that Denmark surrender the land conquered in Holstein 20 years ago and become a vassal of the Holy Roman Emperor for father and son to be released.
 Danish envoys refused these terms and Denmark declared war.
 While the kings were in prison, most of the German territories tore themselves away from Denmark.
 Danish armies were dispatched to hold them in line.
 The war ended in defeat of the Danish troops under the command of Albert of Orlamünde at Mölln in 1225.
 To secure their releases Valdemar II had to acknowledge the break away territories in Germany, pay 44,000 silver marks, sign a promise not to seek revenge on Count Henry and send his son Erik to prison instead.

 On 24 June 1229, the young king married Eleanor of Portugal, daughter of Afonso II of Portugal, at Ribe.
 The match had been arranged by Bishop Gunner of Viborg who the couple loved like a father.
 They had been married for two years when Queen Eleanor died in childbirth on 28 August 1231.
 The child was short-lived.

-On 28 November 1231, Valdemar the Young was accidentally shot while hunting at Refsnæs, near Kalundborg.
+On 28 November 1231, Valdemar the Young was accidentally shot by an arrow while hunting at Refsnæs, near Kalundborg.
 He died the same day.
 Valdemar was praised for his mildness and kindness towards everyone and was very popular; the Latin elegy, which a cleric authored, when the kings were captured, mentions him in the best words of praise.
 It was a tremendous grief to the country when he was killed.
 He was buried at St. Bendt's Church, Ringsted beside his wife, Queen Eleanor.
 His father then made his younger half-brother Eric co-king.
 King Valdemar II died ten years later and was succeeded by Eric.